 Business Division Seat Systems

-Periklis Nassios (52) has been in charge of the seat system business division since August 1, 2006.
+Periklis Nassios (52) has been in charge of the seat systems business division since August 1, 2006.

 Business Division Door Systems

-Kurt Sauernheimer (53) has been head of the door system business division at Hallstadt/Bamberg since 1999.
+Kurt Sauernheimer (53) has been head of the door systems business division at Hallstadt/Bamberg since 1999.